What's Your Temperature - Foodservice Blog

 Preservative

-When used in the canning process, Citric Acid helps prevent the harmful form of food poisoning known as botulism.
+When used in the canning process, it helps prevent the harmful form of food poisoning known as botulism.
 When combined with fruits or vegetables, Citric Acid helps to maintain a safe pH level inside the foods.
 Additionally, Citric Acid will also help to minimize discoloration or oxidization that naturally occurs over time.

 Sour Flavoring

 Since Citric Acid is safe for human consumption and has a naturally sour taste, it is a popular ingredient in most types of candy, especially sour flavored candies.
-Many artificial flavorings and drinks also use Citric Acid in their recipes.
+Many artificial flavorings and drinks also use it in their recipes.
 In moderation, the sour flavor is also used to enhance dishes by balancing sweet and salty flavors together.
 Acting as a flavoring substitute, many health food recipes call for the use of Citric Acid.

 Alternative Uses

 While Citric Acid is best known as a food preservative and flavor enhancer, it has many alternative uses.
-Because Citric Acid is a weak organic acid, it is useful as an environmentally safe cleaning product.
+Because it is a weak organic acid, it is useful as an environmentally safe cleaning product.
 There are many different types of these environmentally safe cleaning products that contain various levels of Citric Acid.
 Some other useful tools Citric Acid can be used for are artificial enamel formation and regeneration as well as its use in photography in the chemical process of developing prints.

-3 Comments
+13 Comments

 1. Cindy on June 17th, 2012